Hoi An and Hoi An Beaches

 The people who find Ha My beach are those who are willing to explore Hoi An as it is not the closet beach to the city.

-There is a beach in Hoi An called Hidden Beach, and just as the name suggests, it is one of the most kept secrets in Hoi An.
+There is a beach in Hoi An called Hidden Beach.
+Just as the name suggests, it is one of the most kept secrets in Hoi An.
 Though we don’t know how long it will continue to be called Hidden now that many people are going to know about it.
 It is located between the crowded ad quieter Cua Dai beach and busy tourist hotspot An Bang Beach.
 It is just fascinating how this destination has escaped the attention of many people despite it lying in between the two most popular beaches in Hoi An.
 If you want a relaxed time out, then we highly recommend coming to Hidden Beach, especially in the morning, when you will almost have the beach by yourself.

 While it is a nice, secluded place, Hidden Beach doesn’t have plenty of food options due to limited restaurants.